SimonAndro/SimonAndro.github.io/_posts/2022-01-09-an-ai-model-that-predicts-centigrade-given-fahrenheit.md

   To Show how a model can be built and evaluated using the keras framework

 ### Background
-  The temperature conversion formular form Degrees Fahrenheit to Degrees Centigrade is given below in python:
+  The temperature conversion formular from Degrees Fahrenheit to Degrees Centigrade is given below in python:

   ```
   centigrade = (fahrenheit - 32)*(5/9)